sahibul-nf/educative_app_clone/assets/lessons/#6 Create the Home Page.md

 After that, we can copy and paste the code snippet provided below to create the `CourseCard` widget.
 This widget is a custom widget that displays the course title, author info, course thumbnail image, and course level.

-Add the following code snippet to create the `CourseCard` widget in the `lib/widgets` directory:
+Add the following code snippet to create the `CourseCard` widget in the `lib/widgets/course_card.dart` file:

 ```dart
 import 'package:flutter/material.dart';